In This Article

 Don’t think that shoes will stretch in the long run and feel more comfortable — it is better to shop for the right pair at once than suffer for ages.
 If you want to succeed from the first trial, our team suggests checking the shoes’ depth, width, and shape.
 Typically, models with wide toe boxes and flat soles cause the least trouble possible.

-On average, the ideal space between the big toe (or another longest toe) and the back of the shoe amounts to ten to twelve millimeters (the range from ⅜” to ½”).
+On average, the ideal space between your longest toe and the end of the shoe amounts to 10 to 12 millimeters (⅜” to ½”).
 Follow this guide’s tips and choose the right fit that won’t betray you at the most inopportune moment.